 Choose a name for the new account and check the box for programmatic access so that you can generate an access key ID and secret access key.

 After you’ve entered the name you’d like to set for the account, click Next: Permissions.
 You can now add this user to an existing group, set up a new group for the Panoply user account, or just add IAM policies directly to the account you created for this guide.
 We’ll choose Attach existing policies directly from the options up top.
-Filter the existing policies by entering DynamoDB into the search box, then select the policy for read only access to DynamoDB as pictured below:
+Filter the existing policies by entering DynamoDB into the search box, then select the policy for read only access to DynamoDB.

 The next page will show your access key ID and secret access key.
 Make sure to store them securely (i.e. by downloading as a .csv), as you won’t be able to get them from Amazon again.
 You can always generate new keys, but you won’t be able to recover these particular keys if you lose track of them.
 Your keys should look something like this: